SnakeWayne/PHBS_MLF_2019/README.md

 These traditional features are selected randomly because the our main purpose is to test the effectiveness of sentiment feature.

-As for **labeling the data**, if the news_time is different from the trade date, we measure the close price of the two days, label it 1 for raise and 0 for drop.
-Otherwise we compare the close price and open price within the same day, also 1 for raise and 0 for drop
+As for **labeling the data**, if the time of the news is different from the trade date, we measure the close price of the two days, label it 1 for price rise and 0 for price drop.
+Otherwise we compare the close price and open price within the same day, also 1 for rise and 0 for drop

 ## Training
 After data preparation, we have built 9 features, including 8 traditional trading-related features and 1 sentiment feature.